 Important Safety Information for Enoxaparin Sodium Injection

 All patients should be carefully monitored by their doctor while taking Enoxaparin Sodium Injection.
-Your doctor is likely to obtain blood tests that measure your blood count and check
+Your doctor is likely to obtain blood tests that measure your blood count and check for signs of hidden bleeding while you are on Enoxaparin Sodium Injection.
+Please see additional Important Safety Information »

 The information presented here does not take the place of injection instructions you may have received from your health care provider.